rubuslab/depot_tools/reclient_metrics.README.md

 * OS (e.g. Win, Mac or Linux)
 * Number of cpu cores and the amount of RAM of the building machine

-We don't collect personally identifiable information (e.g. username, ip address).
+We will collect googler hostnames to help diagnose long tail issues.

 ## Why are reproxy metrics collected? / How are the metrics collected?